Opportunities

 Preferred Qualifications:

-• Expertise in the collection and analysis of single unit and local field potential neural signals
+● Expertise in the analysis of single unit, local field potential neural signals and analyzing large neural datasets

 About the Job: